ISO 27001: what is it and why is it good for your cybersecurity strategy?

-Indeed, this international standard offers many advantages – in addition to streamlining the company's internal organisation for better data protection, it also improves its reputation.
+Indeed, this international standard offers many advantages – in addition to streamlining the company's internal organization for better data protection, it also improves its reputation.
 The digital sector has adopted the standard massively, to the point that it is becoming difficult to justify not complying with it.
 But what exactly does ISO/IEC 27001 certification entail?
 How does a compliance program work?
-What are the advantages and disadvantages of implementing ISO 27001 in your organisation?
+What are the advantages and disadvantages of implementing ISO 27001 in your organization?

 How can you tell standards, regulations, labels, and certifications apart?
 On the one hand, public authorities create regulations that have legal value – they are imposed on companies, who are obliged to comply.
 On the other hand, standards are applied on a voluntary basis, usually to demonstrate a certain level of safety or quality.

-There are many ISO standards (such as ISO 27001, ISO 9001, and ISO 14001) that serve as reference documents, issued by standards organisations or standards bodies, such as the International Organization for Standardization (ISO) or the British Standards Institution (BSI).
+There are many ISO standards (such as ISO 27001, ISO 9001, and ISO 14001) that serve as reference documents, issued by standards organizations or standards bodies, such as the International Organization for Standardization (ISO) or the British Standards Institution (BSI).
 However, standards are not legally binding.
 Instead, companies use them as flagships for their commitment to quality or safety.

 Standard and certification are intertwined concepts, with certification relying on the very existence of standards to be useful.
 ISO 27001 certification means that a company has applied the ISO 27001 information security standard, thereby voluntarily complying with the reference standard for managing its information security risks.
 An accredited certification body verifies its compliance with the standard and oversees the company’s continued compliance over time.